storytellerjr/test_ui_node/README.md

 ### The Problem
 We wanted to add **customized stylesheets** to Ryan's [schema-sheets-cli](https://github.com/ryanramage/schema-sheets-cli) app:

-- ✅ We created custom stylesheets (Island Wealth theme)
+- ✅ We created custom stylesheets theme)
 - ✅ We submitted a [Pull Request](https://github.com/ryanramage/schema-sheets-cli/pull/2) to include these stylesheets
 - ❌ **Issue discovered:** Our customized stylesheet was not being picked up by the schema-sheets-cli app